dcceew-bdr/loci-data-profile/README.md

 ## License & Citation
 The contents of this repository are licensed using the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
 See the [LICENSE file](LICENSE) for the deed.

-The citation for this proile is:
+The citation for this profile is:

 &copy; Geoscience Australia, 2021